 Plan A: Find the specific behaviors that will lead to your goals

-The best way to make Habits is to find the specific behaviors that if implemented will surely lead to achievement of the goal.
+The best way to make Habits is to find the specific behaviors that if implemented will surely lead to the achievement of the goal.
 This is a tough problem of logically linking your goal with the actions that'll achieve it.

 Below is a visual example of working from the goal we're using above down to possible Habits and then evaluating them against some criteria: